-[x] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended April 30, 2024

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number 1-4702

-AMREP CORPORATION

-(Exact name of Registrant as specified in its charter)

-Oklahoma 59-0936128 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 850 West Chester Pike, Suite 205, Havertown, PA 19083 (Address of principal executive offices) (Zip Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock \$0.10 par value AXR New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933.
-Yes \Box No \boxtimes

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act").
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \mathbb{X} No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer ⊠ Smaller reporting company 🗵

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+[x] ANNUAL REPORT PURSUANT TO SEC For the fiscal year ended April 30, 2024 TION 13 OR 15(D) OF TH OR E SECURITIES EXCHANGE ACT OF 1934 [] TRANSITION REPORT PURSUANT TO For the transition period from SECTION 13 OR 15(D) OI F THE SECURITIES EXCHANGE ACT OF 1934 C ommission File Number 1- 4702 (Exact nar AMREP CORPORATIOne of Registrant as specified Oklahoma 59-0936128 (State or other jurisdiction n of (IRS Employer incorporation or organizat Identification No.) 850 West Chester Pike, Suite 205, Havertown, PA 19083 (Address of principal exe ecutive offices) (Zip Code) Registrant's teleph one number, including area code: (610) 487-0905 Securities reg istered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock \$0.10 par value AXR New York Stock Exchange Securities registe red pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-kn Yes \square No \boxtimes own seasoned issuer, as defi ned in Rule 405 of the Securities Act of 1933.
+Indicate by check mark if the registrant is not require 1934 (the "Exchange Act").
+Yes \square No \boxtimes red to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of Indicate by check mark whether the registrant (1) haduring the preceding 12 months (or for such shorter subject to such filing requirements for the past 90 d period that the registrant wa be filed by Section 13 or 15(d) of the Exchange Act as required to file such reports), and (2) has been Indicate by check mark whether the registrant has s pursuant to Rule 405 of Regulation S-T (§232.405 or registrant was required to submit such files).
+Yes ⊠ of this chapter) during the pro Interactive Data File required to be submitted eceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a lareporting company, or an emerging growth compan reporting company," and "emerging growth compan y.
+See the definitions of "larg ge accelerated filer," "accelerated filer," "smaller Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ ted filer □ reporting company ⊠ If an emerging growth company, indicate by check complying with any new or revised financial account on to its management's assessment of the effectiveness nes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box